How to calculate CFM for Commercial Kitchen Exhaust Ventilation

 Let’s suppose that the kitchen is 8 feet wide by 10 feet long by 8 feet high, which is equal to 640 cubic feet of air.
 The fan will have to move at least 15 times in an hour, so you can multiply the amount of air (640 cubic feet) by 15 to get a total of 9600 cubic feet of air.
 The CFM is always measured in minutes, so now you will have to divide that number by 60.
 Divide 9600 by 60 to get 160 CFM as the starting point for the CFM hood rating.

 This one is calculated this way: 7 feet of straight pipe + 20 feet for the elbow + 40 meters for the cap = 67CFM.
-You can then add the result to the total CFM (360 CFM + 67CFM) in order to get a calculated CFM rating for the 472CFM bell.
-In order to be consistent, you will have to install a fan in the kitchen hood that has been rated at least 430 CFM or may be higher.
+You can then add the result to the total CFM (360 CFM + 67CFM) to get a calculated CFM rating for the 472CFM bell.
+To be consistent, you will have to install a fan in the kitchen hood that has been rated at least 430 CFM or may be higher.

 CFM Calculation Formula